 Heating & Cooling Energy Tips

 Heating and cooling your home uses more energy and drains more energy dollars than any other system in your home.
 Typically, 44% of your utility bill goes for heating and cooling.
 No matter what kind of heating, ventilation and air-conditioning system you have in your house, you can save money and increase comfort by properly maintaining and upgrading your equipment.
-Remember, though, an energy efficient furnace or air-conditioner alone will not have as great an impact on your energy bills as using the whole house approach.
+Remember, though, an energy efficient furnace or AC repair Elgin, alone will not have as great an impact on your energy bills as using the whole house approach.
 By combining proper equipment maintenance and upgrades with appropriate insulation, weatherization and thermostat setting, you can cut your energy bills in half.

 All major appliances including gas furnaces, boilers, air conditioners and heat pumps sold in California meet the Title-24 energy efficiency “standards.”
 If you are thinking about purchasing a new central furnace, please check out our Appliance Database that lists the most energy-efficient models.
 This database will eventually be interactive allowing you to compare models.